Why you should care

 Because 80 women toiled away to catalog the night sky and got almost no credit.

 Astronomer Edward Pickering dreamed of mapping the night sky.
 When he began his tenure as director of the Harvard College Observatory in 1881, technological advances brought him closer to his dream by making it easier than ever to image stars.
 He arrived to a galaxy of data in the form of hundreds of glass photonegatives of the star-filled skies.
 The only problem?
 There weren’t enough staff members to catalog it all.
-So Pickering turned to computers — long before the existence of laptops and PCs.
-Back then, the ”computers” were women.
+So Pickering turned to computers — well before even the punch-card using ones existed.
+Back then, the “computers” were women.

 The women were banned from using the observatory telescopes, but that didn’t stop them from making crucial discoveries.

-Observatory astronomers photographed the night sky onto glass plates using a camera attached to a telescope until 1990, when they transitioned to electronic imaging.
+Observatory astronomers photographed the night sky onto glass plates until 1990, when they transitioned to electronic imaging.
 In 2004, Harvard researchers began digitally scanning the plates so that anyone with Internet access can click on a star catalog and pull up valuable information showing how it has brightened or dimmed over time.
 The team released its second data set in October and hopes to digitize all 525,000 plates by 2017.